Coderyug2021/Step-To-Computer-Vision/README.md

 1. In the initial part learned to import the pre-trained models from Keras and performed the preprocessing steps required for the Models.

 2. In the second part learned to change the pre-trained models as per our requirements and train them to learn our dataset.

+# OpenCV - The Computer Vision Library

+OpenCV is a library of programming functions mainly aimed at real-time computer vision.
+Originally developed by Intel, it was later supported by Willow Garage then Itseez.
+The library is cross-platform and free for use under the open-source Apache 2 License.

+1. Learned to use OpenCV to read Images/Videos from your Machine.
+2. Performed transformations in the Image like Resizing, Color Channels, etc.
+4. Drawing bounding boxes, Contour Detection, Edge Detection, Blurring & Smoothning Techniques, and Masking Images.
+5. Also plotted the Histograms for gray and color channels.